timostamm/protobuf-ts/MANUAL.md

 To enable Angular support,
 1. set the `enable_angular_annotations` [plugin parameter](#the-protoc-plugin)
-2. install all related packages with `npm -i @protobuf-ts/runtime @protobuf-ts/runtime-rpc @protobuf-ts/runtime-angular @protobuf-ts/twirp-transport`
+2. install all related packages with `npm i @protobuf-ts/runtime @protobuf-ts/runtime-rpc @protobuf-ts/runtime-angular @protobuf-ts/twirp-transport`

 Update your `app.module.ts` with the following: